NOOXY-research/NoService/readme.md

 }
 ```
 In order to well defined your protocol.
-It's sugesst to defined your protocol in manifest.json file. (optional)
+It's suggest to defined your protocol in manifest.json file. (optional)

 in your manifest.json:
 ```JSON